gnolang/blog/posts/2024-08-12_gc-us24/README.md

 to be part of this gathering, contributing to the vibrant ecosystem of Go developers.

-## Highlights of our collaboration
+## Highlights of Our Collaboration

 ### Jae’s Talk